-Keras metrics are functions that are used to evaluate the performance of your deep learning model.
+Keras metrics functions are used to evaluate the performance of your deep learning model.
 Choosing a good metric for your problem is usually a difficult task.
 You need to understand which metrics are already available in Keras and how to use them.

 The Keras library provides a way to calculate standard metrics when training and evaluating deep learning models.
 In Keras, metrics are passed during the compile stage as shown below.
-You can pass several metrics by comma separating them.
+You can pass several metrics by comma-separating them.

 model.compile(loss='binary_crossentropy', optimizer='adam', metrics=['accuracy',tf.keras.metrics.Precision(),tf.keras.metrics.Recall()]) model.fit(x_train, y_train,validation_data=(x_test,y_test),batch_size=batch_size, epochs=2)